 After Roosevelt died, Harry S. Truman became our 33rd president.
 He brought with him a group of poker buddies to fill positions under him, dubbed “The Missouri Gang.”
 He even had a special set of poker chips made featuring the presidential seal.
 He preferred stud games with wild cards and stakes reaching hundreds of dollars.
 Poker played a role during World War II.
 Truman was playing stud with a group of reporters aboard the U.S.S.
 Augusta at the same time that the atomic bomb was dropped over Hiroshima.
 Interestingly, two airplanes used for weather reconnaissance in advance of the bombings on Hiroshima and Nagasaki, were named “Straight Flush” and “Full House.”

-While poker, as demonstrated, was a popular pastime for numerous presidents, clearly all of the aforementioned presidents could never have envisioned the Internet Age, and with it the ability to play poker online, as well as all sorts of other casino games, at sites like Betrouwbare online casino.
+While poker, as demonstrated, was a popular pastime for numerous presidents, clearly all of the aforementioned presidents could never have envisioned the Internet Age, and with it the ability to play poker online, as well as all sorts of other casino games.
 In my next column, I’ll be discussing more recent U.S. Presidents.

 To be continued in Part II…